 All investments carry a certain degree of risk and there is no assurance that an investment will provide positive performance over any period of time.
 Equity investing involves risk.
 Investments are also subject to political, currency and regulatory risks.
 These risks may be magnified in emerging markets.
 Diversification is a technique to help reduce risk.
 There is no guarantee that diversification will protect against a loss of income.
-Debt or fixed income securities are subject to market risk, credit risk, interest rate risk, call risk, tax risk, political and economic risk, and income risk.
-As interest rates rise, bond prices fall.
-Investing in municipal bonds involves risks such as interest rate risk, credit risk, and market risk, including the possible loss of principal.
-The value of the portfolio sthat include lower rated municipal bonds, commonly referred to as "high yield" or "junk" bonds, which are considered to be speculative, the credit and investment risk is heightened for the portfolio.
+Debt or fixed income securities are subject to market risk, credit risk, interest rate risk, call risk, tax risk, political and economic risk.
+As interest rates risk prices fall.
+Investing in municipal bonds involves risks such as interest rate risk, credit risk and market risk, including the possible loss of principal.
+The value of the portfolio will fluctuate based on the value of the underlying securities.
+There are special risks associated with investments in high yield bonds, hedging activities and the potential use of leverage.
+Portfolios that include lower rated municipal bonds, commonly referred to as "high yield" or "junk" bonds, which are considered to be speculative, the credit and investment risk is heightened for the portfolio.
 Credit ratings are subject to change.
 AAA, AA, and BBB are investment grade ratings: BB, B, CCC/CC/C and D are below-investment grade ratings.
 As an asset class, real assets are less developed, more illiquid, and less transparent compared to traditional asset classes.
-Investments will be subject to otisk generally associated with the ownership of real estate-related assets and foreign investing, including changes in economic conditions, currency values, environmental risks, the cost of and ability to obtain insurance, and risks related to leasing of properties.
-Investors should be aware that alternative investments may be illiquid, there may be no liquid secondary market or ready purchasers for such securitae investments and may involve complex tax structures and investors, there may be delays in distributing tax information to investors, they are not subject to high fees and expenses, which will reduce profits.
-Alternative investors and should not constitute an entire investment program.
-Investors and spoules to hi
+Investments will be subject to risks generally associated with the ownership of real estater-related assets and foreign investing, including changes in economic conditions currency values, environmental risks, the cost of and ability to obtain insurance, and risks related to leasing of properties.
+Investors should be aware that alternative investments may be illiquid, there may be no liquid secondary market or ready purchasers for such securities, they may not be required to provide periodic pricing or valuation information to investors, there may be delays in distributing tax i